Trip Facts

 Our expert local guides know the Annapurna trails thoroughly and prioritize your safety at every step.
 We keep group sizes small to offer personal attention and foster a deeper connection with the people and places you visit.

 Explore the breathtaking Annapurna Base Camp Trek in Nepal’s Annapurna region.
-Book your trek with Nepal Sanctuary Treks today.
+Book Annapurna Base Camp trek itinerary with Nepal Sanctuary Treks today.
 This is only a sample itinerary of Annapurna Base Camp Trek .
-We shall tailor-make the program according to your preferences and requirements.
+We shall customize Annapurna Base Camp itinerary according to your preferences and requirements.

 Note: Below Annapurna Base Camp Trek’s hours, altitudes and distances are approximate, and absolutely for the general idea only.